-The CSIS Program standards are based on the School of Business Standards, with recognition of the unique aspects of teaching, scholarship, and community service as appropriate for faculty in Computer Science and Information Systems.
-It is intended that the CSIS Program standards will be fair, flexible, and provide reasonable goals and expectations for those seeking tenure and/or promotion.
+The CIS Program standards are based on the School of Business Standards, with recognition of the unique aspects of teaching, scholarship, and community service as appropriate for faculty in Computer Science and Information Systems.
+It is intended that the CIS Program standards will be fair, flexible, and provide reasonable goals and expectations for those seeking tenure and/or promotion.

-The CSIS program reserves the right to re-examine and revise its standards in the light of future changes to school/college standards.
+The CIS program reserves the right to re-examine and revise its standards in the light of future changes to school/university standards.

-6.00 ELABORATION OF SCHOOL STANDARDS FOR TEACHING FACULTY IN THE COMPUTER SCIENCE AND INFORMATION SYSTEMS PROGRAM
+6.0 ELABORATION OF SCHOOL STANDARDS FOR TEACHING FACULTY IN THE COMPUTER INFORMATION SYSTEMS PROGRAM